 With their brown to black exterior, they are similar in color to cockroaches but are smaller and faster.
 Unfortunately, it is precisely this speed and coloring that makes us assume that crickets are cockroaches.
 They are so fast that you do not really have time to examine them closely before they make their escape!

 Crickets are not harmful but can be a nuisance due to the noise they make.
 You can get rid of crickets by using bug sprays that are available in most stores or by setting up traps.

-Ground beetles are also often mistaken for cockroaches due to their similarities.
+Ground beetles are one of the few bugs that look like cockroaches due to their similarities and are often mistaken with them.
 They have the same deep red or brownish exterior and a wide, winged frame.
 For this reason, differentiating ground beetles from cockroaches can be a challenge.
 It is a good idea to trap one and examine it closely to determine if it is a roach or a beetle you are dealing with.

 Keep in mind that there are over 2,000 species of ground beetles known to man, each varying in color and size.
 There are also more than 4,500 species of roaches which vary in size, color, and other characteristics.
 So, if you really want to tell the two apart, you will have to do some serious research or consult a professional.
 Generally, however, if the insect in question has hard front wings, it’s a ground beetle.
 Not all cockroaches have wings.
 If they do, they are softer and leathery.

-Water bugs, specifically giant water bugs, are another crawling bug which can trick you into thinking they are cockroaches.
-While the exterior of these bugs resemble a cockroach, each of these pests comes with its own distinct characteristics.
+Water bugs, specifically giant water bugs, are another crawling bug that can trick you into thinking they are cockroaches.
+While the exterior of these bugs resembles a cockroach, each of these pests comes with its own distinct characteristics.

 They are usually found near standing water while cockroaches infest areas that are humid but not wet.
 When compared to cockroaches, water bugs are usually larger and more aggressive.
 Their bites are quite painful.

 4. Asian Long-Horned Beetles